 Pediatric dietician and founder of First Bites Grace Shea says, “Sometimes, children with low levels of lactase can digest lactose without issues, but other children have trouble.
 Symptoms such as diarrhea, nausea, gas, bloating, or stomach pain/cramping can present with lactose intolerance, making it necessary to eliminate the lactose present in dairy to help avoid symptoms.”

 Secondary lactase deficiency due to infections, medications, or poor nutrition can be cured with appropriate treatment modalities.
+Temporary avoidance of milk and milk products is advised.

 1. Dietary changes